odtheking/OdinClientCT/README.md

 - COOKIE CLICKER
 - Customizeable esp: (you can add whatever mob name u want to see) cmd is /esp
 - FUCK DIORITE": replaces the diorite with glass in the p2 pillars in f7/m7 so you can watch storm get stuck
+- Pre ghostblock: makes ghost blocks in convinient spots in the m7 boss
 - Very awesome gui: reminder cmds are /oc and /ol
 - Descriptions: when u hover at features in the gui
 </details>